-- Data on oral contraceptive pills, the injectable NET-EN and levonorgestrel implants do not suggest an association with HIV acquisition, though data on implants are limited.
-Right now, there’s no evidence that other hormonal methods (ones that do not rely on DMPA) impact HIV risk.
-But for implants there’s just not a lot of information available.
+- Data on oral contraceptive pill and levonorgestrel implants do not suggest an association with HIV acquisition, though data on implants are limited.
+Right now, there’s no suggestion that hormonal methods other than progestogen-only injectables might impact HIV risk.
+But the information is limited on some methods.

 - New, higher-quality observational data on DMPA, added to previous information, increase concerns about DMPA and HIV acquisition in women.
 The cumulative data strengthen concerns that DMPA might be increasing women’s HIV risk.
 It’s not definite, but it’s looking more likely than it did the last time the data were reviewed.

 - The study states that, “Recent analyses contradict the hypothesis that differential over-reporting of condom use by HC users explains observed associations between HC use and HIV infection in some studies.”
 The argument that women who use DMPA also use fewer condoms than women who choose other methods has been suggested to explain previous data.
 It’s important to note that this review directly addresses this argument and supports research suggesting that it is not valid.